KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-tutorials/atomicdex-walkthrough.md

 04 21:29:08, lp_signatures:613] lp_notify_recv] hailed by peer: 54.36.126.42
 ```

-If you see something similar, MarketMaker 2.0 is up and running!
+If you see something similar, the AtomicDEX API is up and running!

 ::: tip